CN-TU/sdo-matlab/README.md

 - "sample_size.m" calculates the number of samples to match the mean for a case of finite population (optional).

 - "hbdiscret.m" discretizes a dataset based on histograms (optional).

+- "example.m" shows SDO performance with a simple 2-dimensional dataset.

+- "exampledata.mat" 2-dimensional toy dataset.

+## How to start

+For a simple example, open MATLAB and, from the command line (working directory), run:
+> example

 ## Reference